 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety drugs.
-These medications are commonly used to treat residents suffering from anxiety and depression.
+This indicates the percent of patients prescribed antianxiety drugs.
+Antianxiety drugs are prescribed to residents suffering from anxiety and depression.

 Managing Depression Among Residents